DIF Statistical Inference without Knowing Anchoring Items: Proposed Method

 Algorithm~\ref{alg:bootstrap} only involves sampling from a multivariate normal distribution and solving a convex optimization problem based on the LAD objective function, both of which are computationally efficient.
 The value of $M$ is set to 10,000 in our simulation study and 50,000 in the real data example below.

-The p-values can be used to control the type-I error, i.e., the probability of mistakenly detecting a non-DIF item as a DIF one.
+The p-values can be used to control the type-I error rate, i.e., the probability of mistakenly detecting a non-DIF item as a DIF one.
 To control the item-specific type-I errors to be below a pre-specified threshold $\alpha$ (e.g., $\alpha = 0.05$), we detect the items for which the corresponding p-values are below $\alpha$.
 Besides the type-I error, we may also consider the False Discovery Rate (FDR) for DIF detection \citep{bauer2020simplifying} to account for multiple comparisons, where the FDR is defined as the expected ratio of the number of non-DIF items to the total number of detections.
-To control the FDR, the Benjamini-Hochberg (B-H) procedure \citep{benjamini1995controlling} can be employed to the p-values.
+To control the FDR, the Benjamini-Hochberg (B-H) procedure \citep{benjamini1995controlling} can be employed to the p-values. \yc{Other compound risks may also be considered, such as the familywise error rate.}